andrewcourtice/harlem/docs/src/extensibility/extensions/action.md

 ```

 The list of errors is an array of objects with an **id**: `symbol` property and a **error**: `unknown` property.
 The id is the unique identifier for the instance this error occurred on.

+### Using triggers
+Action triggers are used the same way mutation triggers are with the only difference being using the action name as opposed to the mutation name.
+See the [triggers documentation](/guide/core-concepts/triggers) for more details.